Notice of Pre-AIA or AIA Status

 processing the dataset to generate a filtered dataset comprising transitive relations selected among the aggregated pairs of data, the processing including: (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

-filtering the pairs of data by comparing a computed support value for each pair to a first user-configurable threshold, and retaining pairs with support values exceeding the first user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)
+filtering the pairs of data by comparing the support value for each pair to a first user-configurable threshold, and retaining pairs with support values exceeding the first user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

-filtering the retained pairs by comparing a computed confidence value for each pair to a second user-configurable threshold, and preserving pairs with confidence values exceeding the second user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)
+filtering the retained pairs by comparing the confidence value for each pair to a second user-configurable threshold, and preserving pairs with confidence values exceeding the second user-configurable threshold (Mental Processes: Can be performed in the human mind, or by a human using a pen and paper, making observations, evaluations and judgments as claimed)

 Step 2A Prong 2: The judicial exceptions are not integrated into a practical application.
 In particular, the claim recites these additional elements:

-inputting, into a machine learning (ML) model operating across the plurality of user identifiers, the filtered dataset and an input topic, among the plurality of topics, the input topic being which is associated with a record of a particular user, the record of the particular user corresponding to a first event and being associated with a user identifier for the particular user; (Mere data gathering, Insignificant extra solution activity in MPEP § 2106.05(g))
+inputting, into ML model, the filtered dataset, the confidence values, the lift values, and an input topic, among the plurality of topics, the input topic being which is associated with a record of a particular user, the record of the particular user corresponding to a first event and being associated with a user identifier for the particular user, wherein the ML model is a single model configured to jointly process the plurality of user identifiers using the filtered dataset representing the transitive relations mined across the plurality of user identifiers; (Mere data gathering, Insignificant extra solution activity in MPEP § 2106.05(g))

-generating, by the ML model using the transitive relations represented in the filtered dataset and mined across the plurality of user identifiers (Mere instructions to apply an exception as it recites only the idea of a solution or outcome as discussed in MPEP § 2106.05(f))
+generating, by the ML model using the transitive relations represented in the filtered dataset and mined jointly across the plurality of user identifiers (Mere instructions to apply an exception as it recites only the idea of a solution or outcome as discussed in MPEP § 2106.05(f))

 wherein the antecedent topic and the consequent topic are included in the plurality of topics.
 (Field of use and technological environment, it does no more than generally link a judicial exception to a particular technological environment.
 MPEP § 2106.05(h))